Top 10 Tips to Calm Your Mind – Meditation Tips

 8. Use special meditation tools

-There are number of tools that can help with relaxation in meditation.
+There are number of meditation support tools that can help with relaxation in meditation.
 Just as described in section 4 above yantras, mantras are some of those.
 Music or sound used in meditation can be a game changer as our bodies physically respond to sounds.
 Science already proved that DNA main functions include bio acoustic, bio electric signaling.
 Bio acoustic is receiving/sending sounds.
 What you listen and say has profound effects on your physicality and even shapes of our water molecules as proved by science.
 Sounds may also shift our emotions, thoughts to according states.
 Electro magnetic tools, crystals, many other healing tools can help us to go in to deeper states of relaxation, visualization.
 I suggest shambhalahealingtools.com for their selection of meditation music, mantras, energy healing tools to quicken your meditation mastery, relaxation process.

 9. Take some professional sessions before DIY or guided meditation

-It is recommended that you watch a meditation guide or at least get some tips before trying to meditate.
+It is recommended that you watch a meditation guide or at least get some basic meditation tips before trying to meditate.
 Much of human meditation experience is compound and can be researched on the internet but there many free or paid meditation classes a person can find.
 Failure in reaching deeper meditation states should not be a discouragement for a person to quit practices.
 Therefore communicating to others in meditation community for guidance can be of great help.

 10. Don’t rush and smile when you are done